kashperova/airbus-ship-detection/README.md

 albumentations and opencv libraries, but there were encoding problems that I tried to solve for a long time (I usually work with PyTorch).
 In the end, due to the deadline, I decided to use the built-in methods of Tensorflow to work with images.
-But I plan to implement this model, so maybe when you read this documentation, there is something worthwhile in <a href="https://github.com/kashperova/swin-yolov5-airbus-ship-detection">this repository</a>.
+But I plan to implement this model, so maybe in future there is something worthwhile in <a href="">this repository</a>.
 <br></br>
 <b> As for methods of improving current model (U-net for segmentation task): </b>
 1. More data.
 Initial dataset was so imbalanced, approximately 70% of image have no detected ships.